grafana/loki/docs/sources/clients/promtail/logrotation.md

 `logroate` configs are usually located in `/etc/logrotate/`

-It has wide range [different options](https://man7.org/linux/man-pages/man8/logrotate.8.html) for compression, mailing, scripts to run pre and post rotation, etc.
+It has a wide range of [options](https://man7.org/linux/man-pages/man8/logrotate.8.html) for compression, mailing, running scripts pre and post rotation, etc.

 **Recommended: Rename and Create**